A Personal Reflection on Risk-Reducing Mastectomyby Founder Elizabeth Vivenzio

 The Vicious Cycle of Vigilant Monitoring

 What was the alternative to risk-reducing mastectomy?
 Vigilant follow-up monitoring they call it.
 Follow-up would have included breast MRIs every six months, which — since I already had widespread, bilateral proliferative atypia —- would have always shown etiology requiring MRI-guided core biopsies and surgical excisions.
-Then by the time you are done with that set of “follow-up” procedures…it starts all over again!
-It is time for the next six-month check.
+Then by the time you are done with that set of “follow-up” procedures…it starts all over again…time for the next six-month check.
 The pressures of these vexing realities are exhausting, nerve-wracking and painful!

 Living with Uncertainty or Choosing Peace of Mind